mattpe/wbma/docs/w2-login.md

        inputs,
      };
    };

    export default useSignUpForm;
    ```

-1. Modify Login.js
+1. Modify _Login.js_
-   * Add value and onChageText attributes to FormTextInputs like in the linked article above
+   * Add value and onChangeText attributes to FormTextInputs like in the linked article above
    * Modify 'signInAsync' function to get username and password from 'inputs' object

-1. Display user's info (username, fullname and email) in Profile.js
+1. Display user's info (username, fullname and email) in _Profile.js_
    * You can store also the user data to AsyncStorage
    * Remember that AsyncStorage is asynchronous, so you need useState-hook to display anything stored to AsyncStorage and useEffect-hook to prevent infinite loop.

-#### D. Registering
+### D. Registering

-1. Add another "form" to Login.js for registering.
+1. Add another "form" to _Login.js_ for registering.
    * registering is basically the same as login.
 The difference is the [endpoint](http://media.mw.metropolia.fi/wbma/docs/#api-User-PostUser) in the media API
 1. Do the registering functionality the same way as login functionality
-1. Make login to happen automatically registering
+1. Make login to happen automatically after registering
    * in other words run 'signInAsync' after registering is done

-#### Extra.
+### Extra.
 Move Media API calls to one file

 1. create 'ApiHooks.js' to 'hooks' folder
 1. move all functions that do fetches to Media Api to 'ApiHooks.js'
 1. Use 'LoginHooks.js' as reference
    * example:

    ```jsx harmony
     import {useState, useContext, useEffect} from 'react';
     import {AsyncStorage} from 'react-native';
     import {StateContext} from '../contexts/StateContext';

     const mediaAPI = () => {
       const useFetch = (url) => {
         const [media, setMedia] = useContext(StateContext);